To share your species occurrence records via a data resource on the NBN Atlas we require two files:

 NBN Data Exchange format

-We accept un-formatted records, as long as the required fields are included in the file.
-Any data supplied to us will be mapped to Darwin Core.
+We continue to accept records in the old NBN Data Exchange format.
 There may be a delay in the records being ready for upload, depending on the amount of formatting required.

 Data processing schedule